-(f) The health examination requirement under par. (e) does not apply to a provider who requests an exemption from par. (e) based on the provider's adherence to religious belief in exclusive use of prayer or spiritual means for healing in accordance with a bona fide religious sect or denomination. (g) Documentation of the entry level training requirements under s.
-DCF 250.05 (1) (b).
+(f) The health examination requirement under par. (e) does not apply to a provider who requests an exemption from par. (e) based on the provider's adherence to religious belief in exclusive use of

-(h) Documentation of the training required under s.
-DCF 250.05 (1) (b) 7. in shaken baby syndrome prevention.

-(i) For persons who transport children, a copy of the person's driver's license and driving record that is obtained by the licensee under s.
-DCF 250.08 (3) (b).

-(j) Documentation of the continuing education required under s.
-DCF 250.05 (1) (b) 4. and 5.

-(k) For persons licensed or beginning work with children on or after January 1, 2009, a certificate from The Registry.
-Substitutes are not required to have a Registry certificate until they have worked for 240 hours.

-(6) CHILDREN'S RECORDS. (a) The licensee shall maintain a current written record at the center on each child enrolled, including the provider's own children under age 7, and shall make the record available to the licensing representative on request.
-Each record shall include all of the following:

-1. Enrollment information and health history on a form provided by the department.
+- (g) Documentation of the entry level training requirements under s.
+DCF 250.05 (1) (b). - (h) Documentation of the training required under s.
+DCF 250.05 (1) (b) 7. in shaken baby syndrome prevention. - (i) For persons who transport children, a copy of the person's driver's license and driving record that is obtained by the licensee under s.
+DCF 250.08 (3) (b). - (j) Documentation of the continuing education required under s.
+DCF 250.05 (1) (b) 4. and 5. - (k) For persons licensed or beginning work with children on or after January 1, 2009, a certificate from The Registry.
+Substitutes are not required to have a Registry certificate until they have worked for 240 hours. - (6) CHILDREN'S RECORDS. (a) The licensee shall maintain a current written record at the center on each child enrolled, including the provider's own children under age 7, and shall make the record available to the licensing representative on request.
+Each record shall include all of the following: - 1.
+Enrollment information and health history on forms provided by the department.
 The enrollment information and health history shall be on file prior to the child's first day of attendance.